The U.S. ties Portugal 0-0 to advance to the knockout round at Women's World Cup

 The top-ranked U.S. and two-time defending champion struggled to find cohesion and create scoring chances over 21st ranked Portugal.
 The U.S. had never lost to Portugal in ten previous meetings - outscoring the Portuguese 39-0.

 But in this game — the final in group play for both teams — Portugal looked poised and comfortable.
-The Portuguese created chances and controlled possession - while the U.S. seemed off.
+The Portuguese created chances and controlled possession - while the U.S. seemed off and unsettled.

 Head coach Vlatko Andonovski made two significant changes to the starting lineup — giving forward Lynn Williams her first action of the tournament and inserting midfielder Rose Lavelle.